52 Utahns Sick from Synthetic CBD: How to Prevent This from Happening to You

 Recently, the World Health Organization (WHO) deemed Cannabidiol (CBD) as a safe, non-toxic, and non-addictive substance.
 This was according to the WHO CBD report, and more of its findings will be discussed below.
-Besides CBD being a non-psychoactive cannabinoid, it can also deliver a plethora of potential medicinal and therapeutic benefits.
+Besides CBD being a non-psychoactive cannabinoid, it can also deliver a plethora of potential benefits.
 CBD can even help improve individuals’ quality of life and well-being.

 Although Cannabidiol is classified as an illegal substance in many countries, other countries are going in the opposite direction.
 For example, certain countries are studying CBD more than ever before.
 In addition, they are allowing people to legally sell and consume the substance.
 Keep reading to find out various noteworthy takeaways stated in the WHO CBD report.

 Thus far, the public is aware of the several potential medicinal, therapeutic, and nutritional benefits of CBD.
 However, CBD has other potential benefits too, which are outlined in the WHO CBD report.
 The report went on to express information about CBD’s abuse risks:

 CBD appears to have little effect on conditioned place preference or intracranial self-stimulation.
 In an animal drug discrimination model, CBD failed to substitute for THC.
 In humans, CBD exhibits no effects indicative of any abuse or dependence potential.